hadley/adv-r/Functional-programming.md

 ## Anonymous functions

 In R, functions are objects in their own right.
 They aren't automatically bound to a name, unlike many other programming languages.
 You might have noticed this already, because when you create a function, you use the usual assignment operator to give it a name.
-It's possible to find the function given it's name using `match.fun()`.
-You can't do the opposite: not all functions have a name, and some functions have more than one name.
 Functions that don't have a name are called __anonymous functions__.

+Given the name of a function, like `"mean"`, it's possible to find the function using `match.fun()`.
+You can't do the opposite: given the object `f <- mean`, there's no way to find its name.
+Not all functions have a name, and some functions have more than one name.

 We use anonymous functions when it's not worth the effort of creating a named function: